localstack/docs/content/en/user-guide/aws/transcribe/index.md

 Start your LocalStack container using your preferred method.
 We will demonstrate how to create a transcription job and view the transcript in an S3 bucket using the AWS CLI.

 {{< alert title="Note" >}}
-This service offers limited support for aarch64/Apple Silicon platforms.
+This service offers limited support for aarch64/Apple Silicon platforms and provides transcription of audio files only.

 If you encounter errors like `cannot load library *.so`, we recommend trying the AMD64 build of LocalStack as an alternative solution.
 Run the following command to pull the AMD64 build of LocalStack: